 Enables access and cross-search functionality to Grove and Oxford reference content in one location.
 Includes image partnerships with ARTstor, the British Museum, the Museum of Modern Art, the Metropolitan Museum of Art, Art Images for College Teaching, Art Resource, Artists Rights Society and numerous international art galleries and artists.

-Over 1.6 million digital images in the arts, architecture, humanities, and sciences with an accessible suite of software tools for teaching and research.
+Digital images in the arts, architecture, humanities, and sciences with an accessible suite of software tools for teaching and research.
 Free registration required to download images.
 Coverage: Ancient to contemporary

 Good Sources for Honeybee Information that Might Not be Obvious or Would Take a While to Find: